 There are more than 300 nursing homes in Oklahoma.
 Which ones are at the absolute worst?
-Which ones are way down at the bottom of the barrel when it comes to the quality of care they provide to their residents?
+Which ones are way down at the bottom of the barrel regarding the quality of care they provide to their residents?

 I suppose there are many ways to rate and rank nursing homes.
 One of the best tools out there – when a person is looking for a good nursing home or wants to check on the quality of a particular home – is Nursing Home Compare, a website operated by the federal government.
 I have written about Nursing Home Compare several times on this blog.

-Nursing Home Compare provides a wealth of information about every nursing home that receives Medicare or Medicaid funding — which is just about every nursing home in operation.
+Nursing Home Compare provides information about every nursing home that receives Medicare or Medicaid funding – just about every nursing home in operation.
 Information on each home includes:

-- The name, address, number of beds, ownership, and many other details and stats.
+- The name, address, number of beds, ownership, and other details and stats.

 - Full copies of health inspection reports and fire safety reports.

-- Number of health deficiencies and the nature of those deficiencies.
+- The number of health deficiencies and the nature of those deficiencies.

 - Staffing information.

-- A 1- to 5-star rating in each of three categories: health inspections, staffing and quality measures.
+- A 1- to 5-star rating in three categories: health inspections, staffing and quality measures.

 One way to compare them is by considering those three ratings.
-The health inspections score is based on how many deficiencies were detected during recent inspections.
-The staffing score is based on how many nurses and nurse’s aides are on staff at any given time compared to number of residents.
-Quality measures is based on the residents’ own feedback in periodic assessments.
+The health inspection score is based on how many deficiencies were detected during recent inspections.
+The staffing score is based on how many nurses and nurse’s aides are on staff at any given time compared to the number of residents.
+Quality measures are based on the residents’ own feedback in periodic assessments.
 The ratings run from 1, the lowest score possible, to 5, the highest possible.

-Not surprisingly, the Callaway Nursing Home has a low rating in all three categories: 1 star on health inspections, 1 star on staffing and 2 stars on quality measures.
+Not surprisingly, the Callaway Nursing Home has a low rating in all three categories: 1 star on health inspections, 1 star on staffing, and two stars on quality measures.

-Of the 308 Oklahoma nursing homes listed on Nursing Home Compare, I found that six homes have 1-star ratings across the board, in all three categories, and 12 more homes have two 1-star ratings and one 2-star rating (like the Sulphur home has).
+Of the 308 Oklahoma nursing homes listed on Nursing Home Compare, I found that six homes have 1-star ratings across the board in all three categories, and 12 more have two 1-star ratings and one 2-star rating (like the Sulphur home).

 1-Star Ratings Across The Board

 Six Oklahoma nursing homes have a 1-star rating in all three categories.
-They are located in Atoka, Eufaula, Glenpool, Sand Springs, Shawnee and Wilburton.
-Based on comparing their Nursing Home Compare scores, these are the six worst nursing home facilities in the state.
+They are located in Atoka, Eufaula, Glenpool, Sand Springs, Shawnee, and Wilburton.
+Comparing their Nursing Home Compare scores shows these are the six worst nursing home facilities in the state.

 - Atoka Manor, 1500 S. Virginia St., Atoka, OK 74525